Blaseball

-Blaseball is a baseball simulation horror game developed by The Game Band.
-It was released on July 20, 2020, and is played via web browser.
-During each week the game is active, a full season and championship series of "Internet League Blaseball" is simulated, with elections on Sundays in which the community can change the rules of the game.
-Non-player characters, such as the league's owner or commissioner, occasionally deliver dialogue on the website and through Twitter accounts, creating an absurdist horror narrative.
+Blaseball was a baseball simulation horror game developed by The Game Band.
+It was active from July 20, 2020, to June 2, 2023, and was played via web browser.
+During each week the game was active, a full season and championship series of "Internet League Blaseball" was simulated, with elections on Sundays in which the community changed the rules of the game.
+Non-player characters, such as the league's owner or commissioner, occasionally delivered dialogue on the website and through Twitter accounts, creating an absurdist horror narrative.

 The game has an active fandom known for their prolific fan works.
-There is a high degree of audience participation, with the game's developers actively engaging with the fan community online.
+There was a high degree of audience participation, with the game's developers actively engaging with the fan community online.